lukeod/vampiresurvivors-modding/event-system.md

 The Vampire Survivors event system:
 - Uses Zenject SignalBus for all game events
-- Has ~60+ different signal types
+- Has 163 different signal types (significantly expanded in Unity 6000.0.36f1)
-- Splits between blittable (simple) and non-blittable (complex) signals
+- Splits between blittable (128 signals) and non-blittable (35 signals)
+- Includes new OnlineSignals category for multiplayer functionality
 - Requires special handling for IL2CPP object references
 - All signals pass through InternalFire method
 - Identifiers are optional and rarely used (usually null)